 Instructions

-- With a very sharp knife, slice salmon sashimi.
-Remove the stem of the shiso leaves.
+- With a very sharp knife, slice 5 oz sashimi-grade salmon.
+Remove the stems of 2 shiso leaves (perilla/ooba).

-- Serve steamed rice in rice bowls and let cool slightly.
+- Divide 2 servings cooked Japanese short-grain rice into individual (large) donburi bowls and let it cool slightly.
 You do not want the hot rice to cook the sashimi.
-Place slices of salmon down like flower petals until you cover the rice.
-Place the shiso leaf and ikura on top.
-Garnish with kizami nori (shredded nori).
+Then, layer the slices of salmon on the rice like flower petals until you cover half of the rice.
+Place one shiso leaf in each bowl to cover the other half of the rice.
+Divide 3 Tbsp ikura (salmon roe) and add on top of each leaf.
+Garnish the bowls with 2 Tbsp shredded nori seaweed (kizami nori).
 Serve soy sauce in a small dish and put wasabi on the side.
-Mix it up and drizzle on top before you enjoy!
+Mix the sauce and drizzle on top of the Salmon Sashimi Bowl to enjoy!

 Nutrition